python \\ecnswn12p\ems_shared\pub\datatools\installer.py devIMF Datatools

 Understanding the available data

-IMF Datatools has direct access to a plethora of internal and external databases like EcOS, Haver, EDI, and more.
+IMF Datatools has direct access to a plethora of internal and external databases like Haver, OECD, and more.
 For exploratory work, you can view all the databases or import a specific database.

 #Import a specific library under IMF Datatools, e.g., EDI